perjerz/academic-perjerz/content/authors/admin/_index.md

 - Admin
 ---

-Siwat is the Angular & Web enthusiast who passionating front-end architecture.
+Siwat is the Web & Angular consultant who passionating front-end architecture.
 He has experienced in enterprise software industries such as bank, telecom and energy.
+Angular Thailand meetups have been organized by him for 2 years.